-So you’ve just brought home the most amazing looking pears ever. you pit everything else in tis place and wonder just what to do with these.
+So you’ve just brought home the most amazing-looking pears ever and wonder how to store them properly.
 You may reach for the fridge, and then stop to remember whether you’ve ever seen a pear in the fridge, ever.
 So of course, you look up ‘should pears be refrigerated’, and here you are !

 Should pears be refrigerated ?

 Unripe, fresh pears should not be refrigerated.
 Like avocados, pears need to ripen on the counter to a softer texture and better flavor.
 And when they’re ripe, you can keep them in the fridge for up to a week before they start to spoil.

 If you put unripe, hard pears in the fridge they will not ripen and remain hard, flavorless, and without any real sweetness.

 So how do you ripen pears at home ?
 When you’re at the market you’re likely to find dense, hard pears that still need ripening.
 That’s fine, bring them home.
 And at home, leave them in a fruit bowl or simply on the counter, by themselves.
 In 2 to 5 days they should start to soften, and some varieties might even change color to a warmer gold or red hue.

 You’ll know the pear is ripening if the top part, where the stem is, gets soft.
 Once the outside of the pear starts to soften, the pear is 100% ripe and good to eat.
 But just like bananas and avocados, pears have only a short 1-2 day window where they’re perfect, before they start to spoil.